About Paul Murin

-My name is Paul Murin, some folks call me “Lefty”.
+My name is Paul Murin, some folks call me “Lefty” (you may notice that in SOME of my videos, I am lefty…but I tend to flip my instructional videos over to make it look like I’m a righty because the lefty thing is confusing for people).
 I was born in 1970 and raised in the Chicago area, and have lived in Colorado permanently since 1999.
 I currently live in the mountains a few miles west of Boulder.
 I’m married to an amazing woman, Teresa, who has a very successful psychotherapy practice in Boulder.
 3 dogs, no kids.

 My main gig these days is with DeadPhish Orchestra.
-We’ve been together since about 2009, but in the last couple of years we have started to travel elsewhere in the country.
+On New Year’s Eve 2019, we reached our 10th anniversary together as a band.
+We are mostly Colorado-based but do occasionally venture out for some short road trips..
 I also enjoy playing other various gigs when the opportunity comes up… as much fun as DPO is, frankly, I like to do things other than Dead & Phish whenever I get the chance.
-And I teach private lessons in and around Boulder (and on Skype) during the week.
+And I teach private lessons in and around Boulder (and on Skype etc.) during the week.

 Between about 2001 and 2007, I spent a lot of time on the road with the band Phix (a Phish tribute band based in Colorado, now ‘de-funked’ ).
 I started HCG during that time for two reasons–one, I was bored out of my friggin’ mind in the tour van, and literally just needed something to do while driving from Colorado to the East Coast and back.
 And also, I felt like I had learned a LOT by studying the music of Phish and the guitar playing of Trey Anastasio, and making a website devoted to sharing that knowledge seemed like a good way to pass it on–I didn’t feel like the knowledge was mine to keep, if that makes any sense.

-I was also teaching guitar lessons during that entire time, and I realized that, along the way, I had gotten pretty good at explaining stuff to my students.
+I was also teaching guitar lessons during that entire time (when I wasn’t on the road), and I realized that, along the way, I had gotten pretty good at explaining stuff to my students.
 It seemed to me that there weren’t many guitar websites devoted to the jamband genre of music, and I could fill a niche.

 Though I didn’t pick up the guitar until age 11 or 12, I was always fascinated by music as a kid.
 I remember liking The Beatles and The Stones, thanks to my Dad who had a pretty decent record collection, as well as a guitar under his bed that I was always very curious about.
 It was a Rolling Stones concert on TV when I was about 11 that finally made me want to learn to play–I saw Keith and Ronnie onstage and thought, yep that’s what I want to do.
 I still listen to the Stones all the time, by the way.
 It never gets old to me.